-The capital project funds for the 2005 Building and Site Fund include capital project activities funded with bonds issued after May 1, 1994.
+The capital project funds for the 2018 Building and Site - Series 1 Fund and for the 2005 Building and Site Fund include capital project activities funded with bonds issued after May 1, 1994.
 For these capital projects, the projects for which the bonds were issued were considered complete during a prior period, and the School District has completed the required reporting to the Michigan Department of Treasury.